How is fragile X syndrome treated?

 Consultation with other departments at Children's Colorado including Clinical Genetics, Hearing, Speech and Learning, Occupational Therapy, Physical Therapy, Neurology, Psychiatry, Sleep Medicine, and Dentistry are available when our patients need them.
 We also have close collaborations with adult neurologists at University of Colorado Hospital and many community providers who have expertise in the treatment of fragile X and fragile X related conditions.

 What to expect from the Fragile X Clinic

 After a clinical evaluation, families receive a comprehensive report that details specific recommendations for your child in order to support their developmental, behavioral, academic and emotional needs, as well as necessary medical management.
 Ongoing developmental monitoring, medication management for behavioral difficulties and general consultation about updates in clinical care and research in fragile X disorders are also available through the clinic.

 Our fragile X research

-The Fragile X Clinic within the Child Development Unit is one of 26 clinics nationwide in the Fragile X Clinical and Research Consortium sponsored by the National Fragile X Foundation.
+The Fragile X Clinic within the Developmental Pediatrics Program is one of 26 clinics nationwide in the Fragile X Clinical and Research Consortium sponsored by the National Fragile X Foundation.
 Clinics in the consortium provide individuals and families affected by fragile X-associated disorders with evaluation and care supported by the latest medical, educational and research knowledge available.